Welcome to Web Help

 Once you are finished editing a particular web page, or if you want to upload your website for the first time, you have a few options that will allow you to connect to the web server.

-You will need to connect to the web server via FTP.
-Most WYSIWYG editors have built-in FTP functionality.
+You will need to connect to the web server via FTPS.
+Most WYSIWYG editors have built-in FTPS functionality.

-Follow these steps to connect through FTP in Microsoft Expression:
+Follow these steps to connect through FTPS in Microsoft Expression:

 - Open Microsoft Expression Web 4